MANIFESTO |

 WORKSHOP.
 COMMUNITY BUILDING.
 DIRECT ACTION. |

-Al Límite Collective was founded in 2020 by nine core members formerly of The Living Theatre, after years of creating collaboratively.
-Al Límite Collective is committed to establishing a non-hierarchical structure for generating works and engaging with communities, while challenging traditions of performing art.
-Al Límite Collective has traveled across the world, from Latin America to the Middle East, from Europe to Asia, to collaborate with artists, non-artists, refugee and immigrant populations in workshop intensives to devise original performances centered on local social justice issues.
+Al Límite Collective has traveled across the world, from Latin America to the Middle East, from Europe to Asia, to collaborate with artists, community members, refugee and immigrant populations in workshop intensives to devise original performances centered on local social justice issues.

 ELECTRIC AWAKENING, which premiered in São Paolo in 2017, marks the incubation for the creation of Al Límite Collective.
 The production continued evolving into an open vessel/workshop to engage with more participants from different fields.
 In 2019, the production was brought to Mexico as part of the AL LÍMITE TOUR, along with an experimental art festival in Tijuana addressing the injustices of the US immigration system and mass incarceration of immigrant families and asylum seekers at the border.